Queen of the Damned: Plot

 Lestat is attacked by a group of vampires at his concert in Death Valley, and Marius aids him in defeating most of them until Akasha arrives and promptly carries Lestat with her to her home on an island resort.
-During their period of sexual intercourse, he becomes spellbound and subservient to her.
+During their period, he becomes spellbound and subservient to her.
+Through drinking from Akasha, he becomes unaffected by sunlight.
 Jesse awakens in the house where she lived as a child, in awe at the sight of her aunt, Maharet, who later reveals herself as a member of the Ancient Vampires.
 Fearing Akasha's plans for world domination, the Ancient Vampires decide to destroy her by draining her blood.
 However, they believe that whoever drinks her last drop will not survive.

 Akasha confronts the Ancient Vampires and interrupts their meeting, with Lestat, empowered by her blood, accompanying her.
 When they refuse to side with her, Akasha commands him to kill Jesse, seeing her both as an enemy due to being Maharet's descendant and as food, with Akasha planning to make an example out of her to dissuade disobedience.
 He ostensibly obeys, but after drinking Jesse's blood, comes to his senses and is released from Akasha's controlling influence.
 He demands his "crown", and as Akasha openly offers him her arm to feed on, he then turns on her and, aided by the Ancients, begins to drain her blood, diminishing her power; he goes to Jesse and, cradling her in his arms, donates his blood to her as Maharet, who has effectively killed Akasha by drinking her last drop of blood, turns into a marble statue and "sleeps", becoming the new Queen of the Damned.

 Now a vampire, Jesse visits David, accompanied by Lestat, and returns the journal.
 When David nervously asks her about life in her current status, Jesse offers to vampirize him, but he declines due to his age.
 Jesse then bids David farewell and goes to embrace him, but he fearfully rejects the embrace; sensing his hesitation, Jesse looks hurt but nods in understanding and leaves with Lestat.
 Marius then enters David's office, well aware that David has obsessed over him for many years, and politely greets him.
 Lestat and Jesse walk hand in hand, among mortals, into the night.